The Green Gold Program helps producers maximize their hay quality by harvesting their alfalfa stand at the optimum time!

-The Green Gold Program (Alfalfa Scissor Clipping Project) is used to help predict the date when pure alfalfa stands are at optimum quality (150 RFV).
+For over 20 years, the Green Gold Program has been used to help predict the date when pure alfalfa stands are at optimum quality (150 RFV).
 Due to unusual environmental conditions (cool weather and extreme warming conditions), we have seen alfalfa reach optimum quality well before the traditional early bloom (10% flower) stage.
 In most cases, had producers waited for the crop to show these signs, harvest would have been delayed by up to 2 weeks and RFV would have been in the 110 range.

 – Samples are taken at 8:00 a.m., twice a week (Mondays & Thursdays) and delivered to the lab before 11:00 a.m.